jamdominguez/React-Learning_ReactJS/README.md

 - Environment: Windows 10
 - Browser: Google Chrome (80)
 - IDE: Visual Studio Code (1.43)
-- IDE Extensions: Markdown all in one
+- IDE Extensions: Markdown all in one 2.7.0, ESLint 2.1.1

 ## Table of contents